The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 Livetrack and Assistance alert

-When training in the vicinity of a connected mobile device, you can activate the livetrack feature which will share your training progress in real time, slight lag but almost real time, with pre-set contacts.
 Say you go outdoors for a 4 hours trail run, might be good to share your location with your loved ones.
 So that they can see where you are or if you have completed your run.
+The connected mobile device must be within range because the watch uses the phone’s mobile connection to enable livetrack.

 The Assistance alert is another feature that’s useful in case you need help.
 Again, it must be used in the vicinity of a connected mobile device.
 A long press of the top left hand button activates the assistance function and it will send a message to your pre-set contact along with your current location.